ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 They are not a security feature i.e. every application has read/write access to every channel.

 The list of all channels is stored in the `system:/elektra/modules/xfconf/channels` which is an array of all channel names.
-Channel cannot be explicitly created or removed.
+Channels cannot be created manually with libelektra.
-They only exist in an implicit manner when you pass the `channel=...` argument.
+Instead, when mounting a channel (see [Plugin Configuration](#plugin-configuration) how to specify a channel) and setting a key value below the mount, it will be automatically created.

 ### Locks